 Compassion Focused Therapy

 Compassion focused therapy (CFT) was developed by Clinical Psychologist Professor Paul Gilbert who observed that it was often difficult to reach those struggling with issue of shame and self-criticism using Cognitive Behavioural Therapy (CBT) techniques.
-He noticed that these people could engage with the CBT model but not feel any better, and being something I’d encountered, I started investigating what might be helpful as a therapist, ultimately training to an advanced level in CFT.
+He noticed that these people could engage with the CBT model but not feel any better or support themselves long term.
+Being something I’d encountered I started investigating what might be helpful as a therapist, ultimately training to an advanced level in CFT.

 The approach draws on ideas in evolution, social psychology, developmental psychology and buddhism, as well as the latest research in neuroscience – utilising a mix of psycho-education (to understand the model) as well as practices to try and help develop the compassionate mind.
 The hope is that by understanding how our brains have evolved into having three systems (threat/ drive / soothing) we can move to help better develop the self-soothing system to create a better balance for ourselves.